 Fig 2.
-Fluorescence of teeth under Wood's light.
+Photomutilation of the ear.

-Management included emphasis on sun-protective measures such as avoidance of daylight where feasible, sun-protective clothing including densely woven long-sleeved shirts and long trousers, gloves, broad brimmed hats, sunglasses and sunscreens containing physical blockers (zinc oxide and titanium dioxide).
-Our treatment regimen incorporated low-dose hydroxychloroquine (50 mg daily), isotretinoin (10 mg nocte) for facial, neck and ear papules, alongside sedating antihistamines to assist with pain and sleep.
+Management included emphasis on sun-protective measures such as avoidance of daylight where feasible, sun protective clothing including densely woven long sleeved shirts and long trousers, gloves, broad brimmed hats, sunglasses and sunscreens containing physical blockers (zinc oxide and titanium dioxide).
+Our treatment regimen incorporated low dose hydroxychloroquine (50mg daily), isotretinoin (10mg nocte) for facial, neck and ear papules, alongside sedating antihistamines to assist with pain, and sleep.
 Emollients were introduced alongside topical steroids, with limited effect.
-He was reviewed at 3-weekly intervals.
-At the 3-month follow-up, the pre-existing lesions had begun to resolve, and no new blisters had appeared.
+He was reviewed at three weekly intervals.
+At the three-month follow-up, the pre-existing lesions had begun to resolve, and no new blisters had appeared.
 Facial papules had notably decreased in size and number.
 Perifollicular erythema and scaling had improved.
 Hydroxychloroquine has been continued in an attempt to limit progression.
 Cataracts were surgically extracted successfully with no ongoing sequelae.

-Porphyrias arise from aberrations in haem synthesis, resulting in accumulation and increased excretion of porphyrins or porphyrin precursors, due to mutations in uroporphyrinogen III synthase (UROS).
-CEP is an exceedingly rare autosomal recessive disorder with 130 cases reported in the literature.
-The enzymatic activity of uroporphyrinogen III synthase is deficient, resulting in accumulation of uroporphyrin 1 and coproporphyrin 1 in red bloods cells, bone marrow and other tissues, and are incorporated into the teeth and bones.
-When these individuals are exposed to visible light within the Soret band, these precursor molecules release energy, which leads to tissue damage through the generation of reactive oxygen species.
-Typical features are severe photosensitivity, resulting in blisters and hypertrichosis on sun-exposed sites, with eventual scarring and photomutilation.
-Eye (inflamed corneas with scarring) and teeth (red-brown teeth which fluoresce with ultraviolet [UV] A) involvement are characteristic.
+Porphyrias arise from aberrations in heme synthesis, resulting in accumulation and increased excretion of porphyrins or porphyrin precursors, due to mutations in UROS.
+CEP is an exceedingly rare autosomal recessive disorder with 130 cases reported in the literature.1 The enzymatic activity of uroporphyrinogen III synthetase is deficient, resulting in accumulation of uroporphyrin 1 and coproporphyrin 1 in red bloods cells, bone marrow, and other tissues, and are incorporated into the teeth and bones.2 When these individuals are exposed to visible light within the Soret band, these precursor molecules release energy, which leads to tissue damage through the generation of reactive oxygen species.2 Typical features are severe photosensitivity, resulting in blisters and hypertrichosis on sun exposed sites, with eventual scarring and photomutilation.3 Eye (inflamed corneas with scarring) and teeth (red-brown teeth which fluoresce with UVA) involvement are characteristic.
 Haemolytic anaemia results in splenomegaly and bone fragility.

-Rigorous photoprotection from sunlight and other UV light is essential for all patients, and low-dose chloroquine may assist with the excretion of porphyrins.
+Rigorous photoprotection from sunlight and other UV light is essential for all patients, 4 and low dose chloroquine may assist with the excretion of porphyrins.
 Multidisciplinary team involvement should be implemented in order to achieve optimal treatment outcomes.

 - 1. Fritsch C, Bolsen K, Ruzicka T, Goerz G. Congenital erythropoietic porphyria.
-J Amer Acad Dermatol 1997;36:594-610. - Dsnick RJ, Astrin KH.
+J Amer Acad Dermatol 1997; 36(4):594-610. - Dsnick RJ, Astrin KH.
 Congenital erythropoietic porphyria: advances in pathogenesis and treatment.
-Br J Haematol 2002; 117:779-95. - 3.
+Br J Haematol 2002; 117(4):779-95. - 3.
 Poh-Fitzpatrick MB.
 The erythropoietic porphyrias.
-Dermatol Clin 1986; 4:291-6. - Katugampola RP, Anstey AV, Finlay AY et al. A management algorithm for congenital erythropoietic porphyria derived from a study of 29 cases.
-Br J Dermatol 2012; 167:888-900.
+Dermatol Clin 1986; 4(2): 291 6. - Katugampola RP, Anstey AV, Finlay AY et al A management algorithm for congenital erythropoietic porphyria derived from a study of 29 cases.
+Br J Dermatol 2012; 167(4):888-900.